 We use the same method with our newsletter which goes out to around 5,000 alumni and friends, where again we will put those stories, but they will stop at a certain point, and to read the full story or watch the video, they have to go to the platform.

-How do you manage and validate the sign ups?
+How do you manage and validate the sign-ups?

-Since the beginning of lockdown, and with the combination of the social media posts and mentions of Global Connect, we are getting more people coming to us through word of mouth, and either signing up directly or sending an enquiry via email or other communication.
+Since the beginning of lockdown, and with the combination of the social media posts and mentions of the Platform, we are getting more people coming to us through word of mouth, and either signing up directly or sending an enquiry via email or other communication.
 So, if they sign up via our portal we get their consent and their email addresses, then validate and approve it.
 If they email or call we will validate them first and then send the link to sign up.